 Do You Qualify for a Loan?

-Q: It seems like a student loan is like any other loan when it comes to credit history and acceptance.
-Are there any programs for people who want to further their careers and acquire college loans with a history of bad credit?
+- Q: It seems that a student loan is like any other loan when it comes to credit history and acceptance.
+Are there any programs for people with bad credit who want to further their careers through education?